piotrturski/zohhak-wiki-test/docs/Full-Guide.md

   1. coerces each string to the corresponding method's parameter (e.g. Employee, Money, ClientType)
   1. executes method with produced parameters

 Many aspects of splitting and coercing can be configured.
-Zohhak uses it's default configuration which can be overridden with class and/or method level configurations.
+Zohhak uses its default configuration which can be overridden with class and/or method level configurations.

 ### Basic usage
 First of all check [Out of the box](Quick-Start#out-of-the-box) section in quick start.
 In case you are too lazy, a short snippet: